Email subscription form header

 • For any leftover potatoes, use this airtight container.

-We have affiliate relationships which means we may earn a small referral commission at no additional cost to you if you shop using our affiliate links.
+I have affiliate relationships meaning I may earn a small referral commission at no additional cost if you shop using my links.
 As an Amazon Associate, I earn from qualifying purchases.

 How To Make Roasted Greek-Style Lemon Potatoes

 Step 1.
-Place top oven rack in the center position and pre-heat oven to 400°F.
+Place the top oven rack in the center position and preheat the oven to 400°F.

 Step 2.
 Prep and arrange the potatoes in a single layer in a large cast iron skillet.
 Sprinkle with the garlic powder and season with salt and black pepper, to taste.
 Set aside.